Michael-Sjogren/JavaGameMichaelS/README.md

 This Project Uses Gson to parse the mapdata.

-There is a folder called 'lib' in 'project/src' that has the required jars.

 Only orthogonal maps are compatible , and one tileset per map file.

 ## **Opening the Project**